NadeeTharuka/car-information-viewer/README.md

 Contributions are welcome!
 Feel free to open issues or submit pull requests to improve the project.

 ## License
-This project is licensed under the [License Name] License - see the LICENSE file for details.
+This project is licensed under the GNu GPL v3 License.
+See the LICENSE file for details.